At PFM we constantly invest in sourcing the best materials and up to date manufacturing techniques to produce discs that make a difference.

 Before inserting the pad retaining clips, make sure that the pads fit freely in the caliper, and do not feel tight when resting in the correct installation position.
 The caliper to pad clearance is designed to be 0.5 - 0.6mm at the ends of the pad.
 If there is less than 0.5mm clearance then it will be necessary to machine the ends of the pad to achieve the correct clearance.
 This will not be necessary with PFM pads, but must be checked with all other makes.
 Failure to check this can cause the pads to bind in the caliper body during heavy braking from cold as the pad temperature will cause the backing plate to expand at a greater rate than the caliper body.
 Once the caliper body is at operating temperature this clearance will be restored.

-Bedding in is the most neglected part of brake fitting, and if not carried out correctly can destroy brand new brake rotors in a matter of minutes!
+Bedding in is the most neglected part of brake fitting, if not carried out correctly optimum braking performance will not be achieved and could possibly damage brand new brake rotors !

 Re Bedding in: